hairy-snake/vega-second-project/README.md

 ## Limitations

-- Limited historical data (only Q1 2024)
+- Limited historical data (only Q1 2024).
+With this limitation parameter optimizing is faster and(i think) not much less accurate
 - Gas fees not fully accounted for in the simulation
 - Slippage effects not modeled
 - Limited to specific Uniswap V3 pools